-Nominations of potentially gifted students enrolled in the Richmond County School System are made by classroom teachers, counselors, administrators, parents, peers, or any responsible person who has knowledge of a student's intellectual functioning.
-The nomination of a student should be based on observed characteristics in the areas of mental ability, achievement, creativity, and motivation.
+Referral of potentially gifted students enrolled in the Richmond County School System are made by classroom teachers, counselors, administrators, parents, peers, or any responsible person who has knowledge of a student's intellectual functioning.
+The referral of a student should be based on observed characteristics in the areas of mental ability, achievement, creativity, and motivation.

-General guidelines for nomination include:
+General guidelines for referral include:

 - Consistent high performance

 - Advanced learning needs

 - High motivation

 - Creativity beyond the norm

-- Standardized reading, math, or achievement test composite scores at the 85th percentile or higher
+- Standardized reading, math, or achievement test composite scores at the 80-90thpercentile or higher

-- Mental abilities score of 90th percentile or higher
+- Mental abilities score of 80th percentile or higher